icecold-library/icecold-library.github.io/index.md

 ## What microbes are in the ICE COLD library?

-A list of the microbes available in ICE COLD and their known characteristics can be downloaded here (link to excel file).
+A list of the microbes available in ICE COLD and their known characteristics can be downloaded here (catalog.xlsx).
 Additional information about selected microbes can be found in [our publications](/publications).
+Some isolates from the collection are featured in the [image gallery](/gallery) on this website.